Nominate Faculty for Diekhoff Awards!

 - Submit all final materials for your degree as listed here, including the Waiver of Registration form (included in the downloadable file).

-- International students must have the waiver of registration electronically signed by International Student Services (ISS).
+- International students must have the waiver of registration electronically signed by VISA (Visa & Immigration Services & Advisors) Office.

-The waiver of registration deadline is Friday, January 27.
-Once completed and signed please email the form along with all your other final graduation materials to your program coordinator in SGS directly or to firstname.lastname@example.org.
+The waiver of registration deadline is Friday, January 26.
+Once completed and signed please submit the form along with all your other final graduation materials to your program coordinator in SGS directly or to firstname.lastname@example.org.

 One-to-One Fitness Plan Waiver

 Is your New Year's resolution to get fit?
 Then you're in luck!
 Every graduate student is automatically enrolled as a member of One-to-One Fitness.
-However, if weight training, pilates, and cycling aren't your thing, you also have the option to waive this plan by Friday, January 27 for the spring semester.
-If you did waive in the fall you must do so again this semester.
+However, if weight training, pilates, and cycling aren't your thing, you also have the option to waive this plan by Friday, January 26 for the spring semester.
+Even if you waived this in the fall, you must do so again this semester.
 If you do not have a One-to-One membership, you will still have access other athletic facilities and gyms on campus.

 Student Medical Plan Waiver

-Please note: If you are currently enrolled in the Medical Plan your coverage for the spring semester began on January 17.
+Please note: If you are currently enrolled in the Medical Plan your coverage will continue until January 15 at 11:59pm EST. If you are taking classes in the spring and enrolled in the medical plan it will begin on January 16 at 12:01am EST.

 Enroll in UNIV 402C Presentation Skills

 Do you want to increase your English fluency and presentation skills?
-Enroll in the free, zero-credit UNIV 402C Tuesdays and Thursdays this semester from 4:00 to 5:15pm.
+Enroll in the free, zero-credit UNIV 402C course.
+The class meets twice a week in Tomlinson Hall on Tuesdays and Thursdays this semester, with one section meeting 2:30 to 3:45pm and the other 4:00 to 5:15pm.
 This course will help students increase their ability to speak English fluently with advanced vocabulary in formal settings, with an emphasis on presentation and communication skills.
-Enrollment is limited to ten (10) students and you must register by Monday, January 30 (the day before the first class session).
+Enrollment is limited to ten (10) students per session and you must register by Monday, January 29 (the day before the first class session).
 For more information, please email Eric Moore, Director of Spoken English Language Programs in the School of Graduate Studies.

 Apply for May Graduation

-You're almost there and it's already time to for graduation!
-The deadline to apply to graduate in May is Friday, February 10.
-You can find graduation packets with detailed requirements here.
-Remember, if you plan to attend Commencement, you must also register for the ceremony beginning in March.
-Be on the lookout for details on the Grad Studies Commencement Ceremony which will be held on Friday, May 19.
+You're almost there and it's already time to apply for graduation!
+The deadline to apply for Spring 2024 graduation is Friday, February 9.
+You can find graduation information with detailed requirements here.
+Remember, if you plan to attend Commencement, you must also register separately for the ceremony (registration opens around March 1).
+Be on the lookout for details on the Grad Studies Commencement Ceremony which will be held on Friday, May 17.

-Please note: If you applied to graduate in fall 2022 but did not complete all requirements you must apply again this semester.
+Please note: If you applied to graduate in Fall 2023 but did not complete all requirements you must apply again this semester.

 We recognize that many CWRU students use names other than their legal names to identify themselves.
 Check out our Preferred Name policy to see how you can change your preferred name on rosters and in SIS by filling out the Preferred Name Form.
 Please note that adding a preferred name is different than a Name Change Request, which requires legal documentation and shows up on all official university documents.